Alekhine Defence: 1.e4 Nf6 2.e5...... 3.d4

 History and Notable Players

 It arises from the Alekhine Defense.
-Among the most prolific practitioners on the White side are Gyula Sax (30 games), Lothar Vogt (30 games), Viktor D Kupreichik (29 games).
-On the Black side, notable exponents include Zoltan Varga (157 games), Alexander Baburin (136 games), Lev O Alburt (124 games).
+On the White side, Gyula Sax (30 games), Lothar Vogt (30 games), Viktor D Kupreichik (29 games) top the database.
+Notable Black exponents: Zoltan Varga (157 games), Alexander Baburin (136 games), Lev O Alburt (124 games).

 Main Lines and Variations